ProjectsGm2/Gm2-Category-Sort/README.md

 ## Auto Assign Categories

-The plugin can analyze existing products and automatically assign categories based on their titles, descriptions and attribute values.
-Run the tool from **Tools → Auto Assign Categories** in the admin area and choose whether to **Add categories** or **Overwrite categories** before clicking **Start Auto Assign**.
+The plugin can analyze existing products and automatically assign categories based on their titles.
+(Matching on descriptions and attributes has been temporarily disabled.)
+Run the tool from
+**Tools → Auto Assign Categories** in the admin area and choose whether to **Add categories** or **Overwrite categories** before clicking **Start Auto Assign**.
 Use the **Reset All Categories** button to remove every product's assigned categories before starting a fresh assignment.
 A progress bar shows the status while products are being cleared.
+The previous auto-assign log is cleared so each run begins fresh.
 As each product is processed it appears in the log window:

 ```